solidc0re/solidcore-scripts/README.md

 Work in progress...

+solidcore-install.sh is currently operational and functioning

 To do:
+- test dnscrypt-proxy and update settings
+- test firstboot script
+- tighten user interaction, currently y/n questions can fail on incorrect input
-- review sysctl hardening
+- review sysctl hardening (not needed if we can get server-side signing of hardened kernel to work)
-- implement pam.d overwrites with stronger defaults
+- implement pam.d overwrites with stronger defaults (to meet CIS requirements)
-- review CIS recommendations and update scripts further
+- review additional CIS recommendations and update scripts further
-- test scripts
-- tidy and beautify scripts
 - create scripts to audit all relevant settings on new versions of Fedora
-- for uninstall script: re-add fedora flatpak repo and reinstall apps that were originally from that repo

 ## Resources